MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 > [!NOTE]
 > When your Media Services account is created, a default streaming endpoint is added to your account in the stopped state.
 To start streaming your content and take advantage of [dynamic packaging](encode-dynamic-packaging-concept.md) and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the running state.

-When you publish the asset by using a streaming locator, the live event (up to the DVR window length) will continue to be viewable until the streaming locator's expiration or deletion, whichever comes first.
-This is how you make the virtual "tape" recording available for your viewing audience to see live and on demand.
-The same URL can be used to watch the live event, the DVR window, or the on-demand asset when the recording is complete (when the live output is deleted).
+You publish an asset by creating a streaming locator.
+The live event (up to the DVR window length) will continue to be viewable until the streaming locator's expiration or deletion, whichever comes first.
+This is how you make the video available for your viewing audience to see live and on demand.
+The same URL can be used to watch the live event, the DVR window, or the on-demand asset when the live event is finished and the live output is deleted.

 <!-- REPACE SAMPLE CODE: Use region name “CreateStreamingLocator” -->